 If you have any questions or concerns about the Rowan Alert, feel free to call the technology Support Desk at 856-256-4400.

-Gloucester County invites Rowan to join its alert system
+Gloucester and Camden Counties invite Rowan to join their alert systems

 Rowan's Emergency Preparedness